 Doctors and nurses are making house calls again, thanks to modern technology.
 Using online tools to connect with patients, not only is telemedicine, remote visits via video, a more cost-effective way to interact with distant patients, but it also represents a growing portion of clinic revenues.

-American Medical News reports that telemedicine services generated more than $1.9 million in annual revenue in 2013 and that "home healthcare services and remote doctor and specialists services each generate an annual revenue of between $100 million and $300 million."
+American Medical News reports that telemedicine services generated more than $1.9 million in annual revenue back in 2013 and that "home healthcare services and remote doctor and specialists services each generate an annual revenue of between $100 million and $300 million."

 According to the American Telemedicine Association, telemedicine continues as a significant and rapidly growing component of healthcare in the United States.
 There are currently about 200 telemedicine networks, with 3,500 service sites in the US.
 Nearly 1 million Americans are currently using remote cardiac monitors and in 2011, the Veterans Health Administration delivered over 300,000 remote consultations using telemedicine.
 Since that time, that number has surged exponentially.
 Through the most recent data, remote visits exceeded 1 million through the Veterans Health Administration.

-Common Uses for Telemedicine
+Common uses for telemedicine

-Telemedicine originated as a way to provide health care to people in rural locations who had limited access to medical services.
-While it actually predates the Internet, health informatics makes a variety of health-care services more accessible to more people than ever before, even as the health-care industry as a whole deals with a growing shortage of providers.
-These services encompass:
+Telemedicine originated as a way to provide healthcare to people in rural locations who had limited access to medical services.
+While it actually predates the internet, health informatics makes a variety of healthcare services more accessible to more people than ever before, even as the healthcare industry as a whole deals with a growing shortage of providers.
+These services encompass ...

 - Consultations: Primary care providers and specialists can consult with remote patients and make diagnoses.
 This is particularly useful in situations where local expertise is not available.

-- Disease Management: Remote monitoring can reduce or replace the need for nurses to visit homebound patients.
+- Disease management: Remote monitoring can reduce or replace the need for nurses to visit homebound patients.

-- Wireless Testing: Devices connected to the Internet can transmit information such as blood pressure, ECG results, and glucose levels to a diagnostic facility or home-care health agency.
+- Wireless testing: Devices connected to the internet can transmit information such as blood pressure, ECG results, and glucose levels to a diagnostic facility or home care health agency.
 The increasing number of health apps and monitors for smartphones is making this easier for patients and providers.

-- Online Resources: A physician or nurse can refer a patient to a website about a medical issue or treatment course of action.
+- Online resources: A physician or nurse can refer a patient to a website about a medical issue or treatment course of action.
 WebMD is one widely used consumer health and medical information site.

-The benefits to patients -- and the national health-care network as a whole -- are improved access, lower costs, and higher quality.
+The benefits to patients – and the national healthcare network as a whole – are improved access, lower costs and higher quality.
 Telemedicine also represents a potential revenue source for clinics in an economic climate characterized by declining profit centers.

 - Reduced staffing costs.
 Taking vital signs and recording patient information don't require the presence of a nurse.
 Relatively inexpensive technology can perform these tasks, not only automatically, but more accurately and efficiently.